vidispine/hull/hull/README.md

 ```

 ### Advanced Example
-Now to render the nginx deployment example with extra features of the HULL library applied you can create the below `values.yaml` file in your parent chart.
-This example showcases:
+Now to render the nginx deployment example showcasing extra features of the HULL library you can create the below `values.yaml` file in your parent chart.
+This example highlights:

 - hierarchical metadata handling
 - default RBAC setup of objects